mcdermatt/PLINK/README.md

 <img src="./demo/10v90.png" alt="Alt text" width="600"/>

-The gif below demonstrates the resulting point clouds for a constant sensor pose as C is adjusted between (0,1]
+The gif below demonstrates the resulting point clouds for a constant sensor pose as C is adjusted between (0,1].
+For values close to 0, the rendering process produces points placed mostly on the first surface in each look direction, such as on windows and on the outermost leaves of the tree.

 <img src="./demo/CDFslider2.gif" alt="Alt text" width="600"/>